vlertchareonyong/Shopify-Variants-Bot/README.md

 # Shopify-Variants-Bot

-# Providing Variants For Shopify, New Balance, SSENSE, and VUJA DÉ
+Discord Bot Providing Variants For Shopify, New Balance, SSENSE, and VUJA DÉ